kehantan/labbook/docs/assays/mtt.rst

     * You can use a cell reservoir for DMSO.

 #.
-Place 96 well plate on shaker and shake for 1 hr.
+Place 96 well plate on shaker and shake for 10 mins.

     * This step is to solubilise the formazan crystal.
     * You can reduce the time for shaking, as long as the crystals are completely dissolve in DMSO.
 You can observe the plate under microscope to check if there are undissolved crystals.

-*Read absorbance*

-Read the absorbance with a plate reader.

-**Procedure**

 #.
 Read plate at 570 nm.